Chernobyl The Abandoned City of Pripyat

 School building

-Chornobyl, Pripyat, and the surrounding restricted zone remain a tragic reminder of human suffering.
+Chernobyl, Pripyat, and the surrounding restricted zone remain a tragic reminder of human suffering.
 Apart from that, it is a fascinating place, not only for photographers and history lovers.

-I believe that even though a visit to the Chornobyl Exclusion Zone is not possible due to the military conflict in Ukraine, I have managed to bring you closer to what this fascinating place offers.
+I believe that even though a visit to the Chernobyl Exclusion Zone is not possible due to the military conflict in Ukraine, I have managed to bring you closer to what this fascinating place offers.

 The tour of Pripyat ends here.
 But you can look forward to further exploration of the Exclusion Zone, where you can find many more interesting things.